 Chair of HR & Governance Sub-Group

 Sam is a qualified Cognitive Behavioural Psychotherapist.
 Over the past few years, she has been providing Psychotherapy in different agency settings and in Private Practice in south Wales dealing with a wide range of emotional and psychological issues including specialist psychotherapy in trauma and sexual abuse.
-She currently is a volunteer psychotherapist at the NHS Traumatic Stress Service, which specializes in the Treatment of Chronic PTSD.
+Sam worked as a volunteer psychotherapist at the NHS Traumatic Stress Service, which specializes in the Treatment of Chronic PTSD.

 She also had a career working in South Wales Police (SWP) and spent the majority of her 24-year career specialising in child abuse and family liaison.
 In 1998 she was seconded to the United Nations Mission in Bosnia and Herzegovina with the International Police Task Force involved in Human Rights Investigations.
 For the last seven years with SWP she was an Investigative trainer.
 She has also been involved in training other agencies including on the Local Safeguarding Children Board.
 She was a member of the National Working Party for Specialist Child Abuse Investigators Development Programme until 2012.

 Dr Jennie Donald joined Cardiff University as Head of Strategic Partnerships in October 2017.

 Prior to that Jennie was Deputy Chief Executive of the Northern Ireland Federation of Housing Associations for four years, leading an ambitious agenda to create the best possible policy and funding environment for the sector.

 Other previous roles include three years as Head of Policy and Public Affairs for the Chartered Institute of Housing in

 Northern Ireland and the Republic of Ireland and several years in the Northern Ireland Assembly and Civil Service, including as Private Secretary to the Minister for Communities.